ole1986/wc-invoice-pdf/readme.txt

 **Features**

-* save invoice as pdf from any order created by WooCommerce
+* Save invoice as pdf from any order created by WooCommerce
-* export invoices into CSV (primary GnuCash, more may follow...)
+* Export invoices into CSV (primary GnuCash, more may follow...)
-* preview quote as pdf to submit provisional offer to customers
+* Preview quote as pdf to submit provisional offer to customers
-* schedule recurring invoices directly send to customers email address
+* Schedule recurring invoices directly send to customers email address
-* send kindly reminders for over due invoices
+* Send kindly reminders for over due invoices
-* show payable invoices in customers "My Account"
+* Show payable invoices in customers "My Account"
-* individual the PDF template in text and picture
+* Individual the PDF template in text and picture
-* remind delegate person about pending payments from customers
+* Remind delegate person about pending payments from customers
+* A "Webspace" product type for recurring payment support
+* A "Working hours" product type to support service hours being invoiced to customers

 [RELEASE NOTES]( https://github.com/ole1986/wc-invoice-pdf/releases)